bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @superdump (Rob Swain), @JMS55, @cart</div>

-Cameras in the "real world" control how bright an image is by adjusting several "exposure settings":
+In the real world, the brightness of an image captured by a camera is determined by its exposure: the amount of light that the camera's sensor or film incorporates.
+This is controlled by several mechanics of the camera:

 * **Aperture**: Measured in F-Stops, the aperture opens and closes to control how much light is allowed into the camera's sensor or film by physically blocking off lights from specific angles, similar to the pupil of an eye.
 * **Shutter Speed**: How long the camera's shutter is open, which is the duration of time that the camera's sensor or film is exposed to light.